jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Make sure you select the Project called `digital-ocean-project` and proceed to next step

 ### Setup SSH
-* Follow this guide to create and upload SSH keys required to access Digital Ocean
+* Follow this guide to create and upload SSH keys required to access the Digital Ocean droplet
   * [How-to Add SSH Keys to New or Existing Droplets](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/)
 * Upload the public key to Digital Ocean as `digital-ocean-public-key`